ai-agents-for-beginners

 Agent Observability

-Observability important to build reliable and maintainable agentic systems.
-MAF join with OpenTelemetry to provide tracing and meters for better observability.
+Observability na important tin for building reliable and maintainable agentic systems.
+MAF dey integrate wit OpenTelemetry to provide tracing and meters for beta observability.

 from agent_framework.observability import get_tracer, get_meter